dovecot/documentation/docs/core/config/auth/databases/lua.md

 If `auth_password_verify` is found, it's always used.

 By default, dovecot runs Lua scripts in auth-worker processes.
-If you do not want this, you can disable blocking, and Lua script will be run in auth process.
+If you do not want this, you can disable using worker, and Lua script will be run in auth process.
 This can degrade performance if your script is slow or makes external lookups.